 5. A single-spaced abstract of up to 125 words.

-6. One digital photo (SEPARATE from your abstract file) as jpg files, for posting on the website.
+6. One digital photo as a jpg file, for posting on the website.

 Here is an example of a title and abstract for your seminar:

 The identification of genes differentially expressed in sterile and reproductive honey bee workers (Apis mellifera)

 A fundamental issue of sociobiology is to understand how social insect females regulate their individual reproduction to maximize inclusive fitness.
 In general, honey bee (Apis mellifera) workers remain sterile throughout their short lives, while they function as helpers to the queen, who is the sole egg-layer of the colony.
 The environmental cues controlling this behaviour are understood, but the underlying gene regulatory networks are not.
 In this study, we have manipulated the pheromonal cues that regulate reproduction and have analyzed the gene expression differences between sterile and reproductive workers using oligonucleotide microarrays.
 Preliminary analysis shows two distinct sets of co-regulated genes: one set associated with sterility, and a second set associated with egg-laying.
-I interpret these gene expression patterns in the contect of social theory.
+I interpret these gene expression patterns in the context of social theory.

 What to do before and after your talk:

-The room (BGS 0165 in both fall and winter terms) has built-in equipment, and is booked for 3:30.
+The room (KB K103 in both fall and winter terms) has built-in equipment, and is booked for 3:30.
 If you are the speaker, you can go in early to get ready.

 Follow these steps: